theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started/general-settings.md

 Defines the style of the column name.
 Following options are available:

-- **Code**: The SAP technical column name is used as column name in the destination e.g., MAKTX.<br>
+- **Code**: The SAP technical column name is used as column name in the destination e.g. MAKTX<br>
 - **PrefixedCode**: The SAP technical column name is prefixed by SAP object name and the tilde character e.g., MAKT~MAKTX
-- **CodeAndText**: The SAP technical column name and the SAP description separated by an underscore are used as column name in the destination e.g., MAKTX_Material Description (Short Text).<br>
+- **CodeAndText**: The SAP technical column name and the SAP description separated by an underscore are used as column name in the destination e.g., MAKTX_Material Description (Short Text)<br>
-- **TextAndCode**: The SAP description and the SAP technical column name description separated by an underscore are used as column name in the destination e.g., Material Description (Short Text)_MAKTX.
+- **TextAndCode**: The SAP description and the SAP technical column name description separated by an underscore are used as column name in the destination e.g., Material Description (Short Text)_MAKTX

 #### Date conversion

-{% include _content/en/xu-specific/xu-destinations/general/date-conversion.md %}
+**Convert date strings**<br>
+Converts the character-type SAP date (YYYYMMDD, e.g., 19900101) to a special date format (YYYY-MM-DD, e.g., 1990-01-01).
+Target data uses a real date data-type and not the string data-type to store dates.

+**Convert invalid dates to**<br>
+If an SAP date cannot be converted to a valid date format, the invalid date is converted to the entered value.
+NULL is supported as a value.

+When converting the SAP date the two special cases 00000000 and 9999XXXX are checked at first.

+**Convert 00000000 to**<br>
+Converts the SAP date 00000000 to the entered value.

+**Convert 9999XXXX to**<br>
+Converts the SAP date 9999XXXX to the entered value.